UmarAhmad7/NIT_CycleRent/README.md

 # 🚲 Cycle Rental System

-Explore the world of car rentals with the **Cycle Rental System**, a Java-based console application that combines learning and simulation. 🌟
+Explore the world of car rentals with the **Cycle Rental System**, a C++-based console application that combines learning and simulation. 🌟

 ## Features